 Design Review Process

 Homeowners must receive Design Review Committee (DRC) approval before beginning construction on exterior modification projects outlined in the Design Guidelines (PDF).
-Applications can be submitted in person, by email to Design Review Coordinator Susan Claeys, or by traditional mail.
+Applications can be submitted online, in person, or by mail.

 Once an application is received, it will undergo a precursory review.
 If needed information is missing, the applicant will be contacted with questions prior to the DRC meeting.